2020 Outdoor Farmers Market

 Local food finds a home at the producers-only Siloam Springs Farmers Market, and it’s offered in abundance.
 Our producers have a passion for providing consumers with foods grown directly at their farms here in Northwest Arkansas and Northeast Oklahoma.
-Local artisans offer hand-made wares ranging from woodcarvings to jewelry to hand-knit household goods to beautiful artisan soaps and more.
-Fresh pasture-raised meats include pork, chicken, turkey and beef, as well as pastured chicken and duck eggs.
-And bakers tempt you with handmade granola, scones, cookies, breads, pizza crusts, jams, kolaches, and much more!
+Local artisans offer handmade wares ranging from wood carvings to jewelry to hand-knit household goods to beautiful artisan soaps and more.
+Fresh pasture-raised meats include pork, chicken, and beef.
+And bakers tempt you with handmade granola, scones, cookies, breads, jams, and much more!
 There’s always something to discover at the market!

 Have any questions?

 Email email@example.com or call the office of Main Street Siloam Springs at 479.524.4556

 “Our Market is a greenhouse for ‘gardeners’ to grow into ‘farmers’, an incubator for cottage businesses, and a growing network for health-minded consumers.
 I treasure the relationships I have formed through Siloam Springs Farmers Market that directly enhance my quality of life!”